bradserbuddy/Buddy-Android-SDK/README.md

 ## Using the Android SDK

-Collect your App ID and App Key from the [Buddy Dashboard](http://buddyplatform.com).
+Visit the [Buddy Dashboard](http://buddyplatform.com) to obtain your application ID and key.

 ### Initialize The SDK